The Invisible Architect: Understanding Gravitational Force and Its Cosmic Reign From the gentle fall of an autumn leaf to the majestic dan...

 likely than the Big Freeze based on current data.

-Gravity's role is
+Gravity's

-likely future evolution of the cosmos appears to be dark energy.
+current and likely future evolution of the cosmos appears to be dark energy.

 Gravitational